Cloud9c/ps-analysis/README.md

 1. Go to https://www.google.com/chrome/
 2. Install Chrome

-# How to add bookmarklet on Opera:
+# How to add bookmarklet on Safari:
 1. Go to https://www.google.com/chrome/
 2. Install Chrome